- Weight Loss Motivation for How to Lose 100 Pounds

 But, you have to KEEP moving when you get home, too.

-When looking for fitness trackers for women, find one that you are comfortable wearing at home during everyday activities as well as at your gym during a traditional workout.
+When looking for the tracker that is best for you, find one that you are comfortable wearing at home during everyday activities as well as at your gym during a traditional workout.

 Here are a few other important insights I learned from wearing a fitness tracker.